-

 You may want to take a look at:

-*Trawick International Safe Travels Voyager – Can add CFAR later on.
+Can add CFAR later on.
 Good broad trip delay coverage.
-Medical is $250K.

 Tin Leg, IMG, and Seven Corners are other good options.

-Compare reviews and price on http://www.squaremouth.com or insuremytrip.com
+Compare reviews and prices on SquareMouth or Insure My Trip

 squaremouth.com